jdegoes/sbtb-2016/README.md

 SBT should download all dependencies and compile the source code.

 Then open up the `src/main/scala/` directory.
-You will find one file for each section of the workshop, and exercises in each file.
+You will find `cofree.scala`, which contains all sample code.